 - The number of ill children and/or staff doubles in a short timeframe (i.e. within a week)

 Click on the below links to download:

 What else can be done to manage the spread of illness in your centre during an outbreak?

-- Sick children and staff members need to stay away for at least 48 hours after the last symptoms of diarrhoea and vomiting.
+- Sick children and staff members need to stay away for at least 48 hours after the last symptoms of diarrhoea and/or vomiting.
 This is a minimum time period.
 If the 48 hour exclusion period has past but a child is observably still not well (i.e. has fever, lethargic and unable to participate), they should not be at the centre.

 - A child who is sick at the centre should be collected by their parents and taken home as soon as possible.